xrhyliee/Group8_BCHM4400_Hackathon/README.md

 H: Sickel cell anemia is caused by disregulationof thyroid activity.

-E1: 100 genes that are enriched for thyroid signaling.
+E1: 100 genes that are enriched for thyroid stimulating hormone receptor.

 E2: